MicrosoftDocs/azure-video-indexer/azure-video-indexer/connect-azure-open-ai-task.md

 1. When validation is complete, select **Create**.
 1. When the deployment is complete, select **Go to resource**.
 The Azure AI Video Indexer overview page opens.
 1. Notifications on the page appear that say you must select a managed identity role assignment.
 Select the **Assign role** buttons.
 The Azure AI Video Indexer and Azure OpenAI accounts are now connected.

+## Update an existing Azure AI Video Indexer account to connect to Azure OpenAI

+1. In the Azure portal, navigate to the existing Azure AI Video Indexer account and select **Overview**.
+1. Select the **connect** or **change** link next to the Azure OpenAI item.
+1. Select the Azure OpenAI resource you want to use from the Azure OpenAI dropdown list.
+1. Select **Update**.
+1. Select **Assign roles** in the error message.